-The overall success rate on Kilimanjaro is 70-80%.
+The overall Kilimanjaro success rate is 70-80%.

-But this varies hugely depending on the Kilimanjaro climbing route you choose.
+This is across all routes.
+The actual chance of summit success varies hugely depending on the Kilimanjaro climbing route you choose.

 Plan your Kilimanjaro trek